On this page

 As a landlord, we have a responsibility to make sure that all residents are able to enjoy their home and neighbourhood peacefully and without experiencing anti-social behaviour (ASB).

-However, if you feel that there is more we can do to resolve your anti-social behaviour case, please tell us by using our complaints and concerns form.
+However, if you feel that there is more we can do to resolve your anti-social behaviour case, please tell us by using our online complaints form.

 Alternatively, you may wish to initiate a Community Trigger (also known as the ASB Case Review) which gives a resident who reports persistent anti-social behaviour the right to request a multi-agency case review of their situation where a local threshold is met.